Search Laboratory’s Take on Global Voice Search

 - Build a customer journey from start to finish on your website

 - Focus attention on spotting opportunities to rank in the Answer Box for relevant queries (Google)

 Consider your ideal customer persona.
-What are her motivations, what are her intents when visiting your website?
+What are her motivations, and what are her intentions when visiting your website?
 How can you build your website to help her along the journey?